binded/abstract-tus-store/README.md

 have a key).
 If an object already exists at said key, it must be overwritten.

+Must throw an `OffsetMismatch` error if the supplied offset is incorrect.

+Must throw an `UploadNotFound` error if the upload doesn't exist.

 ### createReadStream(key[, onMetadata])

 Creates a readable stream to read the key's content from the backing